Nagatani/image-editor/README.md

-# Professional Image Editor
+# PhotoFlow Studio

-A comprehensive web-based image editor built with Rust and WebAssembly, featuring professional-grade image processing capabilities and an intuitive dark theme UI inspired by desktop editing software.
+A professional web-based image editor built with Rust and WebAssembly, featuring high-performance image processing capabilities and a modern flat design UI inspired by desktop editing software.

 ## ✨ Features